 The Bailong Elevator

-This monstrosity built on the side of the cliff costs 78 Yuan (2020 prices) each to go up.
+This monstrosity built on the side of the cliff costs 78 Yuan each to go up.
 We queued for about 40 minutes, in the rudest, most obnoxious queue we’ve found in China.
-I think my calves are still bruised from the childs buggy being used as a weapon of mass people moving.
+I think my calves are still bruised from the child’s buggy being used as a weapon on the back of my legs to keep me moving.